-One of those investments, which happens to be my first and largest to date, was with EquityMultiple.
+One of those investments, which happens to be my first, was with EquityMultiple.

 I like that they offer a variety of investment types (equity, debt, mezzanine debt), and as you’ll learn, perform extensive due diligence, passing on 90% of investments floated their way.
 I’m also a fan of their extensive Introduction to Commercial Real Estate Investing and other articles on their Resources tab.